-Employees who refuse to cooperate in required tests or who use, possess, buy, sell, manufacture or dispense an illegal drug in violation of this policy will be terminated.
+Employees who refuse to cooperate in required tests or who use, possess, buy, sell, manufacture, or dispense an illegal drug in violation of this policy will be terminated.
 If the employee refuses to be tested, yet the corporation believes he or she is impaired, under no circumstances will the employee be allowed to drive himself or herself home.
+The supervisor/manager will make arrangements for the employee to be transported home.